experimentarium/times/docs/part-2/04-special-processes.md

 Day/Night storage processes that produce ANNUAL level demand commodities can be modeled either as genuine storage processes or as standard processes with a night storage capability.
 In both cases \'NST\' should be specified as the process type.
 If the process itself is defined to operate at the DAYNITE level, the process will be a genuine storage process, but if it is defined to operate at the ANNUAL level, it will be a standard process.
 For any such night storage devices, the charging and discharging commodity may be different, as defined via the set $top$.

 When the NST process $p$ is a genuine storage process, the input set $prc_nstts(r,p,s)$ may be used for defining the charging timeslices $s$.
 Discharging can then only occur in timeslices other than the charging timeslices.
 Defining $prc\_nstts$ is required for all other genuine NST processes, except those serving an ANNUAL level demand, which can always discharge at the level of the demand, regardless of any $prc\_nstts$ defined.
+By defining $prc\_nstts$ on the ANNUAL level for a storage with an ANNUAL level input commodity, one can impose its $COM\_FR$ profile as the predefined inflow load profile.

 In both types of NST storage, if the process is serving any ANNUAL level demand, the demand commodity is produced according to the load curve, while the charging can be optimized so that it occurs at night timeslices only.
 However, when the NST process is a normal process, it can be described in all other respects just as any other end-use technologies.
-For example, electric heating systems with accumulators can be described basically in the same way as direct electric heating systems, but with the additional night storage capability.
+For example, electric heating systems with accumulators can be described basically in the same way as direct electric heating systems, but with the additional night storage capability for which operational constraints may be defined e.g. with $FLO\_FR$.

 ### Inter-period storage